-You know strength training is important but many find it difficult to make time to get to a gym or cover the cost of membership.
+You know strength training is important, but many find it difficult to make time to get to a gym or cover the cost of membership.
 If you find yourself in one of these situations, you may be able to work around it by creating a gym at home.

-A home gym will give you more time flexibility and it can be done with a suprisingly modest budget.
+A home gym will give you more time flexibility and it can be done with a surprisingly modest budget.
 It is also a great way to encourage the entire family to get fit.
 Start with a clear idea of what you want to buy and how you will use it.

 Keep in mind that certain areas of your home may be more prone to getting damp or moldy, dusty, or extremely hot or cold.
 They will not make ideal exercise locations.

-It is very important to invest in proper equipment but choose wisely.
+It is important to invest in proper equipment, but choose wisely.
 In some cases, you may be able to substitute expensive equipment with alternatives, but in most cases, you cannot.
 Quality rules, so do not shy away from a more ideal product because of the sticker price.
 Remember, this one time investment will often cost less than a year long gym membership.

 Some equipment is limited to a single type of exercise while others may offer a variety of exercise options.
-Keep in mind what will motivate or de-motivates you.
+Keep in mind what will motivate or de-motivate you.
 Is the equipment too complicated to adjust?
 Are the exercise options too limited for your advanced exercise program, or are there too many bells and whistles for your basic exercise preferences?

 Basic equipment needs for a home free weight program include:

-If you have not worked with weights before, a trainer can teach you a program.
+If you have not worked with weights before, a trainer can help you with a program.
 Some trainers will also come to your home and suggest ways to use the space to your advantage.
 Find a trainer through referrals from friends, gyms, or websites.
 Always check credentials and interview candidates to find a comfortable rapport.

 A cheaper alternative is to work from a book, DVD, or website.

-Remember, too, that if you are starting an exercise program, you may need to talk to your doctor first .
-This is especially true if you are older, have a family history of heart disease, or have other risk factors, like diabetes, obesity , and high blood pressure .
+Remember, too, that if you are starting an exercise program, you may need to talk to your doctor first.
+This is especially true if you are older, have a family history of heart disease, or have other risk factors, like diabetes, obesity, and high blood pressure.